Lgx521/LiDAR_Mobile_robot/README.md

 # LiDAR Mobile Robot

 ## Communication between ESP32 and Laptop

+**Function of this repo**:
+- Realize the wireless communication between a Mobile robot and a laptop running Ubuntu 20.04

+---
 ### version 1.0
+**Limitation**:
 Only achieved the serial penetration, single side communication.
-Function of this repo:
-- Realize the wireless communication between a Mobile robot and a laptop running Ubuntu 20.04
-Pipeline:
--

-### Get started
+**Pipeline**:
+- Sensor send data to ESP32 via uart serial
+- ESP32 send these data to WiFi
+- Laptop receive these data via WiFi
+- Transmit these data via virtual serial
+- Resultantly ROS sensor driver can receive these data via the virtual serial

+**Get started**:
 Notice:
 - Ensure the laptop and esp32 are connected to same Wi-Fi.
 - `wifi.py` is the MicroPython script running on ESP32.